Credit card payments

 Important things to remember when making credit card payments

-It’s important to check your credit card statement each month, not only to spot transactions you don’t recognise, but also so you know what you need to pay and about any changes to your account.
+It’s important to check your credit card statement each month, not only to spot transactions you don’t recognise, but also so you know what you need to pay and if there any changes to your account.
 Look out for:

 - Outstanding balance - this is how much you owe on the date your statement was produced.